 We also want to make it possible for the lower-tier teams to get the chance to play against some higher-tier teams who are playing for money in the league.

-We crowdfunded the prize pool from the community — specifically, we set up a stream with a donation bar.
+The prize pool was crowdfunded from the community — specifically, we set up a stream with a donation bar.
 Within an hour, we had $500.

-We’re going to get Gamestah to do up the stream and do everything for us.
-We’ve also got transitional animations and professional graphics being done up for that live stream.
-We also set up the Discord server for all the teams to communicate with the admins, and to have their own private service to play on the night of the tournament — which is every Tuesday.
+We’re going to get Gamestah to do up the stream for us and we’ve commissioned transitional animations and professional graphics being done up for that live stream.
+The Discord server is set up for all the teams to communicate with the admins, and to have their own private service to play on the night of the tournament — which is every Tuesday.

 The way the tournament is going to work is similar to the PGS, which is what Hi-Rez did in 2017 and early 2018, when it was a prize pool of about $US7,000 a month and the top 4-8 teams got prize money.

-We dropped the Limbonauts Counter Strike (CS:GO) Team because their approach and their public persona was inconsistent with the values we want for the Limbonauts brand.
-We had spoken to them about it numerous times.
-We are now on the lookout for a new team.
+Unfortunately, we dropped the Limbonauts Counter Strike (CS:GO) Team because their approach and their public persona was inconsistent with the values we want for the Limbonauts brand.
+We had spoken to them about it numerous times and are now on the lookout for a new team.

 That’s esports.
 Ultimately, they were going to behave the way they wanted to behave, and that was more important to them than being in the organisation.
 Fair enough.
 Still, they weren’t happy and let us — and everyone else — know it.
 The bottom line is that their approach and public commentary didn’t match where we want the brand to go.